GaojiaXu/GaojiaXu.github.io/content/fifth-post.md

 ```

-From the below plots, we see the output pixels of the images about the 3 classes.
+From below code, we will see the output pixels of the images about the 3 classes.
 Red pixels increase the model output to be one class while blue pixels decrease the output.

 ```python